Skip to main content

 Hysteroscopy

-Hysteroscopy is a procedure in which your OB/GYN specialist looks inside your uterus using a thin, telescope-like device they insert through the vagina.
+Hysteroscopy is a procedure in which your OB/GYN specialist looks inside your uterus using a thin, telescope-like device that they insert through the vagina.
 Your doctor may use MyoSure® or NovaSure® procedures to diagnose a gynecological condition, remove abnormal growths, or for D&C.